vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Another good thing about Rust is macros.
 Well, what's good is the idea of macros; the implementation of macros in Rust is um... questionable.
-Nevertheless, macros allow to write code in code with much greater flexibility than with C++ preprocessor and constant expressions.
+Nevertheless, macros allow writing code in code with much greater flexibility than with C++ preprocessor and constant expressions.
 Nuff said, macros are must-have in modern languages.

 The built-in crates system Rust has brings powerful abstractions into the ecosystem.